Sphere (venue)

 Sphere (also known as Sphere at the Venetian Resort or Las Vegas Sphere) is a music and entertainment arena in Paradise, Nevada, United States, east of the Las Vegas Strip.
 Designed by Populous, the project was announced by the Madison Square Garden Company in 2018, known then as the MSG Sphere.
 The venue, which seats 17,600 people and has total capacity of 20,000, is being marketed for its immersive video and audio capabilities, which include a 16K resolution wraparound interior LED screen, speakers with beamforming and wave field synthesis technologies, and 4D physical effects.
 The venue's exterior also features 580000 sqft of LED displays, making it the largest in the world.
-Sphere measures 366 ft high and 516 ft wide.
+Sphere measures 366 ft high and 516 ft wide; it would be the largest spherical building on Earth, if it were not a geodesic dome.
 The arena cost $2.3 billion, making it the most expensive entertainment venue built in the Las Vegas Valley.

 Sphere opened on September 29, 2023, with Irish rock band U2 beginning a 40-show residency called U2:UV Achtung Baby Live at Sphere.
 Director Darren Aronofsky's docu-film Postcard from Earth opened on October 6, 2023.
-Since its opening, the venue has also hosted residencies of various lengths for Phish, Dead & Company, the Eagles, and the Backstreet Boys, and has begun screening an immersive 4D version of the 1939 film The Wizard of Oz.
+Since its opening, the venue has also hosted residencies of various lengths for Kenny Chesney, the Eagles, Dead & Company, Phish, the Backstreet Boys, and No Doubt.
+Sphere has recently begun screening an immersive 4D version of the 1939 film The Wizard of Oz.
 The venue is owned by Sphere Entertainment, a spin-off of MSG Company.

 History

 Background

 The project, known then as the MSG Sphere, was announced in February 2018.
 The project was initially a partnership between the Madison Square Garden Company (MSG) and Las Vegas Sands Corporation.
 Sphere is just off the Las Vegas Strip and east of the Venetian resort, which was opened by Las Vegas Sands in 1999.
 Las Vegas Sands contributed the 18 acre site for the project.
 Apollo Global Management purchased the Venetian in 2022 and became MSG's new partner on the Sphere project, replacing Las Vegas Sands.
 As part of the sale, the land beneath the Venetian Resort and Sphere was purchased by Vici Properties.

 The sphere-shaped project was designed by Populous, with an interior that includes the world's largest LED screen.
+The acoustics for the venue were designed by Arup.
 MSG initially estimated the project cost at $1.2 billion.
 In February 2020, the company said the cost had increased to $1.66 billion as a result of design changes consisting of guest enhancements.
 The cost continued to increase, eventually surpassing $2 billion due to the 2021–2023 global supply chain crisis and the 2021–2022 inflation surge.
 With a final expected cost of $2.3 billion, it is the most expensive entertainment venue in Las Vegas history, beating out the $1.9 billion Allegiant Stadium.